sheaDurgin/Simpletext-2024/README.md

 Clone the repository all to one folder to properly run.
 Directories may need to be changed to fit your machine.

 ## Text Files
-- baseline.txt -> the top 100 results from elastic search for each query
+- baseline.txt -> the top 95 results from ElasticSearch in a three stage search (`"{query}"`, `{query}`, `{topictext}`)
-- selective.txt -> the top results (up to 100) from elastic search for each query (no work done to get extra results)
+- selective.txt -> the top results from ElasticSearch in a one stage search (`"{query}"`)
 - rr_baseline.txt -> results from cross_encoder.py using baseline.txt as argument
 - final_results.txt -> results from combine_scores.py using rr_baseline.txt and selective.txt

 ## Steps to Run

 - Get the SimpleText dataset from CLEF and have both the qrels and topics csv file in repository
-- Create a config.json file with user, password, and ElasticSearch URL Prefix, to log in to Elastic Search
+- Create a config.json file (using example_config.json as a base) with user, password, and ElasticSearch URL, to log in to Elastic Search
-- run run_everything.py (can modify names of files and directories in this file)
+- run `python run_everything.py` (can modify names of files and directories in this file)

 ## Model Details

-The final results come from a combination of the ms-marco-electra-base cross encoder and the two baseline results from elastic search.
-The cross encoder does its own reranking of the top 100 results from elastic search, then that output is directed into a comination program that does a final reranking using a combination of the cross encoder ranking and the selective baseline results.
-This results in higher NDCG and MAP scores than any of the individual results.
+The final results come from a combination of a re-ranked baseline retrieval using our finetuned ms-marco-MiniLM-L-6-v2 cross encoder and the selective retrieval from ElasticSearch.
+The cross encoder does its own re-ranking of the top 95 results from ElasticSearch, then that output is directed into a comination program that does a final re-ranking using a combination of the cross encoder ranking and the selective retrieval.
+This is all based on the assumption that when ElasticSearch and the cross-encoder rank a document highly, there is a higher chance that it is more relevant than a document rated highly on only one system.

-## Baseline Results

-    MRR: 0.6822189606436181
-    NDCG@10: 0.374
-    MAP: 0.438
-    flesch average: 28.673
-    smog average: 14.792
-    Coleman Liau average: 15.923

-## Selective Results (Gives less total results)

-    MRR: 0.18872549019607843
-    NDCG@10: 0.409
-    MAP: 0.456
-    flesch average: 28.673
-    smog average: 14.792
-    Coleman Liau average: 15.923

-## Reranking Results

-    MRR: 0.7033029878618113
-    NDCG@10: 0.307
-    MAP: 0.316
-    flesch average: 28.673
-    smog average: 14.792
-    Coleman Liau average: 15.923

-## Final Results
+## Final Results on Unseen 2023 Test Set

-    MRR: 0.8105742296918768
+    MRR: 0.8946078431372548
-    NDCG@10: 0.460
+    NDCG@10: 0.5957062060467501
-    MAP: 0.506
+    MAP: 0.2801930878426999
-    flesch average: 28.673
-    smog average: 14.792
-    Coleman Liau average: 15.923